dmsxtech/dmsxtech.github.io/about.markdown

 ### This Blog's Ambition

-* To curate posts of mindful tech enthusiats
+* To curate posts of mindful tech enthusiasts
 * To provide a healthy learning environment where tech enthusiasts remain relevant
 * To advocate the conscientious use of technology